-To paraphrase Emily in The Devil Wears Prada, it turns out I’m just one mushroom omelette away from my goal weight.
-I never collect mushrooms in the wild, as I’d rather not risk death for size zero, though it makes a change to see food used as a weapon against a gourmand fashion designer rather than the models.
+To paraphrase Emily in The Devil Wears Prada, it turns out I’m just one wild mushroom omelette away from my goal weight.
+I never collect mushrooms in the great outdoors, as I’d rather not risk death for size zero, though it makes a change to see food used as a weapon against a gourmand fashion designer rather than the models.

 I’ll be honest, after hearing so much gushing over the exquisite craftsmanship of Phantom Thread, my first thoughts as I sat in that darkened cinema were that it was a beautifully-made but emptily mannered drama.